What is an intravenous pyelogram (IVP)?

 What happens after an intravenous pyelogram?

-You do not need any special care after an IVP.
-You may go back to your usual diet
+You don't need any special care after an IVP.
+You may go back to your usual diet and

-You should keep track of how much fluid you are drinking and how much urine you pass
+Keep track of how much fluid you are drinking and how much urine you pass over the

-over the next day (24 hours).
-You may be told to drink more fluids to help flush the
+next day (24 hours).
+You may be told to drink more fluids to help flush the contrast

 Call your healthcare provider right away if any of these happen: